rodpa715/snakebytes/README.md

 After one month attending Lambda School, I decided to dive into a personal project; **my love for Snakes**.

-I decided to make this project to test my skills, to start from scratch and utlize what I know and the idea is to keep upgrading this and eventually make it my portfolio.
+I decided to make this project to test my skills, to start from scratch and utlize what I know and the idea is to keep upgrading this, and eventually make it my portfolio.

 Snakebytes is an unfinished project with a lot room for improvment, eventually the website will be hosted on Netifly.